leoquiroa/acm/Readme.md

 **Use**

-* The file `prompt.txt` has the instruction to ChatGPT
+* The file `Configs/prompt.txt` has the instruction to ChatGPT
-* The file `restaurants.json` has the list of restaurants to analyze
+* The file `Configs/restaurants.json` has the list of restaurants to analyze and the number of reviews
 * The folder `Response` has 3 files for each resturant
     * the restaurante-name-yyyy-mm-dd-scrapper.json
     * the restaurante-name-yyyy-mm-dd-chatgpt-full.json